 Thanks Gary for permission to publish this on Cornish Miners Memories 5.

-The Boyles VAG Diamond Drill, this drill was used to drill 46mm wide holes, to gather cores in a steel barrel so the Mine Geologists could establish where the Tin veins where and what value of Tin they could expect to get when the area was mined.
+The Boyles VAG Diamond Drill, this drill was used to drill 46mm wide holes.
+In order to gather core samples so the Mine Geologists could establish where the Tin was.
+Also what values they could expect to get when the area was mined.

 These machines are extremely noisy.
-The volume is not too dissimilar to that of jet engine at take off, and it wasn’t uncommon to find that your teeth would chatter together when running at full power.
+The volume is not too dissimilar to that of jet engine at take off.
+It wasn’t uncommon to find that your teeth would chatter together when running at full power.

-On one occasion the water swivel bearing seized up and my hand was caught in the armoured water hose, I was pulled off the ground and only just managed to free my hand.
-My glove remained caught in the hose, the drill ripped the top off the water pump and hurled it around the site at frightening speed, I was lucky to escape with just a broken bone in my hand.
+On one occasion the water swivel bearing seized up and my hand was caught in the armoured water hose.
+I was pulled off the ground and only just managed to free myself.
+My glove remained caught in the hose, the drill ripped the top off the water pump and hurled it around the site at frightening speed.
+I was lucky to escape with just a broken bone.

 Thence forth the VAG became affectionately known as The Widow Maker.

 Neil Hodges has kindly written a piece for the Cornish Miners Memories 5.
 In his own words, his Miners Memories:

 I spent some time on several different mining disciplines while underground at South Crofty.
 But track development headings was where most time was spent.
 My workmate at the time was ex Geevor miner Brian Whittaker.
 We would start our shift at 6am.
 An hour before the main day shift started, to get better air pressure as all equipment ran on air.
 Also when the mine was in full swing during the day pressure could drop considerably, slowing production.